The location of the screenshots folder, in Windows, and how to change it

-Taking screenshots of your screen is a feature that has been around for a very long time.
-By default, Windows saves your screenshots in the Screenshots folder, found in your Pictures library.
-While this location works for most people, most of the time, you may want to change it.
+Taking screenshots of your screen is a feature that has been around for a long time.
+By default, Windows saves your screenshots in a particular folder on your Windows PC or device.
+Although this location is intuitive and works for most people, there are situations in which you may want to change it.
 If you are curious to find out where your screenshots saved by Windows are, and how to change the screenshots location, read this article:

-NOTE: This tutorial is written on the premise that you know how to take screenshots in Windows 8 and Windows 8.1.
-If you don't, or if you'd like to quickly recall how, read this article first: 6 Ways to Take Screenshots in Windows 8 & 8.1, Using Built-in Tools.
+NOTE: This tutorial is written on the premise that you know how to take screenshots in Windows.
+If you do not, read this article first: 8 ways to take screenshots in Windows, using built-in tools.

-In Windows 8 and Windows 8.1, all the screenshots you take without using third party applications are stored in the same default folder, called Screenshots.
+In Windows 10 and Windows 8.1, all the screenshots you take without using third-party applications are stored in the same default folder, called Screenshots.
 You can find it in the Pictures folder, inside your user folder.
 It is critical to note that the Screenshots folder is created only after you take your first screenshot using the tools that are available in Windows.

-If you did not change the default location of your user Pictures folder, the path to the Screenshots folder is "C:\Users\Your Username\Pictures\Screenshots", where "Your Username" is the name of the user account that you use to log into Windows.
+If you did not change the default location of your user Pictures folder, the path to the Screenshots folder is "C:\Users\your_name\Pictures\Screenshots," where "your_name" is the name of the user account that you use to log into Windows.

-You can either browse your computer and go to the path mentioned above, or you can use the Pictures shortcut from the Navigation pane in File Explorer.
+You can use File Explorer to browse your computer and go to the path mentioned above, or you can directly select the Pictures shortcut from the Navigation pane in File Explorer.

-In order to change the location of the Screenshots folder, you will first need to access its Properties.
-To do that, right click or tap and hold it until the right-click menu is shown.
+To change the location of the Screenshots folder, you must first access its Properties.
+To do that, right-click or tap and hold it until the contextual menu is shown.
 Then, click or tap Properties.

 In the Properties window, go to the Location tab.

-In the "Select a Destination" window, browse your computer and open the folder you'd like to use as the default location for all your screenshots.
-Then, click or tap Select Folder.
+In the "Select a Destination" window, browse your Windows computer or device, and open the folder where you want to save your screenshots from now on.

-You are back to the Screenshots Properties windows.
-You'll see the new path that you have selected for the Screenshots folder.
+Going back in the Screenshots Properties window, you should see the new path you chose for the Screenshots folder.
 Click or tap OK so that the new setting is applied.

 After you press OK, Windows asks you whether you want to move all the screenshots from the old location to the new one.
-The recommended answer is Yes, so that all your old screenshots are relocated to the new Screenshots folder.
-If you choose No, your old screenshots will be left where they are and only the screenshots you take from now on will be saved in the new location.
+The recommended answer is Yes so that all your old screenshots are relocated to the new Screenshots folder.
+If you choose No, your old screenshots are left where they were, and only the screenshots you take from now on are going to be saved in the new location.

 Browse to the new location of your Screenshots folder.
-Access its Properties as shown earlier in this section and go to the Location tab.
+Access its Properties as shown earlier in this article, and go to the Location tab.
 Then, click or tap the Restore Default button.

-Most probably, the original Screenshots folder no longer exists and it must be created.
+If the original Screenshots folder no longer exists, then it must be created.
 When Windows asks whether you would like to create it, press Yes.

-You will then be asked if you'd like to move all your screenshots to the default Screenshots folder.
+You are then be asked if want to move all your screenshots to the default Screenshots folder.
 Press Yes and, in the Screenshots Properties window, click or tap OK.
 The Screenshots folder is now restored to its default location that Microsoft intended.

-As you can see from this guide, it is really easy to change the default location for your Screenshots folder in Windows 8 and Windows 8.1.
+As you can see from this guide, it is straightforward to change the default location for your Screenshots folder both in Windows 10 and in Windows 8.1.
 We hope that our guide was easy to follow and that you found the information you were looking for.
-If you have any questions about the process described above, don't hesitate to ask using the comments form below.
+If you have any questions about the process described above, do not hesitate to ask in the comments section below.